GfSE/SAF-Specification/viewpoints/Logical-Function-Assignment-Viewpoint.md

 ## Example
 ![FFDS Context Definition Allocation of Usage](../diagrams/FFDS-Context-Definition-Allocation-of-Usage.svg)
 ## Purpose
-The Logical Function Assignment Viewpoint specifies the assignment of Functions to the Logical SOI Elements.
+The Logical Function Assignment Viewpoint specifies the assignment of System Functions to the Logical SOI Elements.
 ## Applicability
 The Logical Function Allocation Viewpoint supports the "System Architecture Definition process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015  .
 ## Stakeholder